 The night scene where Korra is riding on Naga through the falling snow, as "Korra's Theme" plays on the soundtrack, is heartwrenchingly beautiful.
 It's a masterpiece of cinematography, music, and animation.

-Katara makes it abundantly clear that virtually everyone she knew is dead, including her brother.
-This means she lived long enough to not only see her immediate family, husband included, die, but implicitly all her friends as well.
+Katara makes it clear that her brother and most of her friends are dead.
+This means she lived long enough to not only see her immediate family, husband included, die, but many friends as well.
 And then it hits you that she's been teaching and caring for the reincarnation of her dead husband for seventeen years.
-In all likelihood, given her advanced age, every single member of the previous cast is dead besides her.

 Katara wiping away a Single Tear as her family flies back home, leaving her alone again.
 And the sad look on her face when Tenzin tells her that he's not staying.